Lakshitha321/image--editor/README.md

-# ImgChamp - Browser-based Image Editor
+# ClipChamp - Browser-based Image Editor

 ## Introduction
-ImgChamp is a lightweight, powerful browser-based image editing application built with pure HTML, CSS, and JavaScript.
+ClipChamp is a lightweight, powerful browser-based image editing application built with pure HTML, CSS, and JavaScript.
 It provides users with a range of image manipulation tools without requiring any server-side processing or additional software installations.

 ## Features
 - **Image Filters**: Apply and adjust brightness, saturation, inversion, and grayscale effects